MicrosoftDocs/terminal/TerminalDocs/get-started.md

 ![Screenshot of Windows Terminal Settings default profile](./images/settings-default-profile.png)

-## Dynamic profiles
+## Add new profiles

-The terminal will automatically create profiles for you if you have WSL distributions or multiple versions of PowerShell installed.
+Windows Terminal will automatically create profiles for you if you have WSL distributions or multiple versions of PowerShell installed.

+Your command line profiles will be listed in the Settings UI, in addition to the option to **+ Add new** profiles.

 Learn more about dynamic profiles on the [Dynamic profiles page](./dynamic-profiles.md).

 ![Screenshot of Windows Terminal Settings list of profiles](./images/settings-dynamic-profiles.png)